agrawalnishant/kafka-examples/README.md

 ## Setup
 ### Basic Setup
-1. To uses some advanced features of Kafka, we will use Confluent's distribution available in [Download Center](https://www.confluent.io/download-center/).
+1. To use some advanced features of Kafka, we will use Confluent's distribution available in [Download Center](https://www.confluent.io/download-center/).
 Download and un-Tar the contents.
 Lets call this location as KAFKA_HOME, for the purpose of discussion here.
 This location has folders like bin/ and config/ inside.

-2. In console / terminal window go to KAFKA_HOME location, and excute following commands:
+2. In console / terminal window go to KAFKA_HOME location, and execute following commands:
     1. Start zookeeper:
     `zookeeper-server-start.sh ../config/zookeeper.properties`
         - Wait for Zookeeper to start.